invertase/react-native-firebase/docs/api/analytics.md

 # Analytics

-Integrating Firebase analytics is super simple using RNFirebase.
+Integrating Firebase analytics is simple.
 A number of methods are provided to help tailor analytics specifically for your own app.
-The Firebase SDK includes a number of pre-set events which are automatically handled, and cannot be used with custom events:
+The Firebase SDK includes a number of pre-set events which are automatically handled, and cannot be used with custom `logEvent` events:

 ```
   'app_clear_data',